bjarque/t265_UE/README.md

 # t265_UE
 Intel Realsense t265 into Unreal Engine.
 Windows only, and Livelink plugin is 4.26.2 only at the moment.
 Might recompile it for different versions if you want.

 Simple script that sends data into Unreal Engine through the JSON liveLink plugin.
-Can be configured to send to another IP as well.
+This will be updated later, for a complete working instruction.
+The python script works, just need to make instructions for installing the python wrapper for realsense, and how to build the plugin.

 # Instructions
 1. Install the SDK from Intel https://www.intelrealsense.com/sdk-2/
 2. Install JSON-Livelink Enhanced plugin into your project - https://github.com/clintonman/JSONLiveLink/tree/enhanced
+3.
-3. Configure livelink to recieve on localhost.
+4. Configure livelink to recieve on localhost.

 ![image](https://user-images.githubusercontent.com/23232326/136547962-7b521660-e3d3-4b53-8ab5-6809187c0366.png)